 2018 marks the 243rd anniversary of the Mecklenburg Declaration of Independence of May 20, 1775.
-This was the first time that the people of the colonies declared their independence from the King and Parliament of Great Britain.
-At noon there will be political speeches followed by a reading of the "Meck Dec" with musket and cannon fire.
+This famous, if controversial, event was the first time that the people of the colonies declared their independence from the King and Parliament of Great Britain, predating that other declaration at Philadelphia by more than a year.
+Starting at 11:30 there will be fife and drum, soldiers, flags and political speeches followed by a reading of the

+"Meck Dec" accompanied by Huzzahs from the crowd and the firing a muskets and cannon.
+Afterwards we will parade two blocks to Settlers Cemetery to honor Colonel Thomas Polk with a wreath and another musket volley.
 The event is free and the public is encouraged to attend, so come to Independence Square and join in the celebration.